richardsmythe/pyquantile/README.md

 - Processing 100,000 values: No additional memory
 - Processing 1,000,000 values: Only 0.13 MiB increase

-The graph below shows how PyQuantile actually gets more efficient with larger data sizes.
+The graph below shows how PyQuantile gets more efficient with larger data sizes.
 Peak performance reaches about 2 million values per second at the largest data size.
 The latency is generally very stable regardless of the data size.
 <img width="1190" height="488" alt="image" src="https://github.com/user-attachments/assets/46f97a5f-7e44-41fb-bd25-c8c82a417536" />

 Accuracy will always fluctuate for streaming algorithms.
 These are estimates based on changing data with no known size, and accuracy depends heavily on the characteristics of the data.
 In my tests, the best results tend to be with uniform and beta distributions.
 Individual quantiles also show varying accuracy with best results up to 0.75.